The Future of Customer Service & 5 Rising Customer Expectations

 Therefore, make sure you’ve got omnichannel support in place.

-Remember, omnichannel support is different from multichannel support.
 In omnichannel support, all modes of communication are interconnected and context is not lost.
 In multichannel support, various channels work independently and separately from each other.

 This is also backed by data – a study shows that high-performing companies are more likely to have adopted omnichannel support.